 The College rejects and condemns all forms of harassment, discrimination, retaliation and disrespect, and is committed to sustaining a welcoming environment for everyone and especially for those vulnerable to discrimination on the basis of race, religion, color, national origin, age, marital or parental status, veteran status, sex, disability, genetic information, sexual orientation or gender identity.
 It is the policy of the College to adhere to all applicable state and federal laws prohibiting discrimination.
-The College does not discriminate unlawfully in admission to, access to, treatment in or employment in its programs and activities on the basis of a person's race, religion, color, national origin, age, marital or parental status, veteran status, sex, disability, genetic information, sexual orientation, gender identity or any other legally protected status, while reserving its right where permitted by law to take action designed to promote its Jesuit and Catholic mission.
-The following person has been designated by the College to respond to general inquiries regarding the College's non-discrimination policies:
+The College does not discriminate unlawfully in admission to, access to, treatment in or employment in its programs and activities on the basis of a person's race, religion, color, national origin, age, marital or parental status (including pregnancy or any pregnancy related conditions2), veteran status, sex, disability, genetic information, gender identity or any other legally protected status, while reserving its right where permitted by law to take action designed to promote its Jesuit and Catholic mission.
+The

-1 This amended Sexual Misconduct Policy, including but not limited to the Process for Resolving Complaints of Sexual Misconduct, are effective as of September 1, 2017.
-Complaints made or claims reported prior to September 1, 2017 will generally be reviewed under the prior Sexual Misconduct Policy, unless otherwise determined by the Title IX Coordinator, in his/her sole discretion, with respect to continuing or ongoing violations or other pertinent circumstances.
+1 This amended Sexual Misconduct Policy, including but not limited to the Process for Resolving Complaints of Sexual Misconduct, are effective as of September 5, 2018.
+Complaints made or claims reported prior to September 5, 2018 will generally be reviewed under the Sexual Misconduct Policy as in effect on the date of the complaint was made or claim reported to the Title IX Coordinator, unless otherwise determined by the Title IX Coordinator, in his/her sole discretion, with respect to continuing or ongoing violations or other pertinent circumstances.